 Primarily to screen one person at a time at building access entry points such as turnstiles and gated entries and doors.
 A typical use case would be for the user to walk up-to the system which may be deployed on a wall or floor stand or on a desk.
 The device can identify the user as a specific employee or a visitor using either facial recognition or an NFC access card.
 The device takes a temperature reading from the forehead area of the person using the thermal camera.
 High temperature alerts are displayed to the person along with audible alerts.
 The alerts are also sent to the remote management application where these can be viewed by security personnel on the console.
 Security personnel must follow up on the alert by isolating the person and take a more accurate manual reading with an FDA approved medical thermometer in order to fully qualify the person as having a fever or not.

-Pricing starts at $1350 for the tablet + floor stand.
+Pricing starts at $1350 for the temperature scanner device.

 Elevated body temperature as detected by this device must be confirmed with a secondary NCIT or FDA approved clinical grade contact thermometer.